Behavior Problems Index (BPI)

 Score Formats/Codebook Conventions.
 The overall dichotomous raw score includes one extra digit, with the final digit representing one implied decimal place.
 The external and internal raw scores have been rounded to the nearest full digit.

 Age eligibility for the BPI.
-The Behavior Problems Index (BPI) is administered to NLSY79 mothers for each of her children ages 4-14.
+From 1986 through 2014, the Behavior Problems Index (BPI) was administered to NLSY79 mothers for each of her children ages 4-14.
+In 2016, the BPI was administered to NLSY79 mothers for children ages 4 to 13.
+The BPI was not administered after 2016.

 Norms for the BPI.
 Single-year age norms were developed from the 1981 National Health Interview Survey administration for all children and for males and females separately.
 With the exception of the non-dichotomous scores (based on trichotomous items), overall as well as "same-gender" normed scores have been created based on data from the 1981 National Health Interview Survey.
 Girls are systematically more likely to be reported as exhibiting "better" behavior on most of these scales.
 Normed scores for the BPI include both percentile and standard scores (with a national mean of 100 and a standard deviation of 15) and are based on single year of age data.
 For children below the age of six, separate norms are created for children in school and out of school.